open-access-policies/health-tech/_operational_policies/OP-POL-003.md

 ePHI shall be retained in accordance with HIPAA requirements and applicable state laws, as specified in the Data Retention Schedule:

-- **Minimum Retention Period:** All policies, procedures, and other documentation required by the HIPAA Security Rule must be retained for a minimum of six (6) years from the date of their creation or the date when they were last in effect, whichever is later.
+- **Minimum Retention Period:** All policies, procedures, and other documentation required by the HIPAA Security Rule shall be retained for a minimum of six (6) years from the date of their creation or the date when they were last in effect, whichever is later.
 State-specific laws may require longer retention periods.
 - **Extended Retention:** ePHI for minors shall be retained in accordance with applicable state laws, as documented in the Data Retention Schedule.
 - **Research Records:** ePHI used in research retained per research protocol requirements
 - **Legal Hold:** ePHI subject to litigation hold retained until legal matter resolution